GOP lawmakers push historic wave of bills targeting rights of LGBTQ teens, children and their families

 Court challenges to block the laws — including one in Arkansas that bans gender-affirming medical care for trans youth — have been successful in four instances but are being appealed by state officials, according to the ACLU.
 Several other lawsuits are still pending, the group said.
 Some Republican officials have also pushed back on the measures, with governors in both Indiana and Utah recently vetoing transgender sports bans.

 The Biden administration is also now stepping in, vowing to take steps to block state actions that might discriminate against LGBTQ youth and their families — something the Trump administration did not do.
-Earlier this month, Health and Human Services Secretary Xavier Becerra condemned Abbott’s directive to investigate transgender parents and said his agency “will use every tool at our disposal to keep Texans safe.”
+Earlier this month, Health and Human Services Secretary Xavier Becerra condemned Abbott’s directive to investigate parents of transgender children and said his agency “will use every tool at our disposal to keep Texans safe.”

 Whether the bills have succeeded, failed or are pending, parents and children caught up in the political drama say it has taken a psychological toll.